 Give It Your All

 The best internships offer challenging, interesting work.
-But sadly, that's not always the case.
+But, sadly, that's not always the case.
 Here are a few things to keep in mind if you're struggling to stay engaged:

-Form Connections—And Maybe Even Find a Mentor
+Form Connections and Find a Mentor

-Go beyond the interns for your social circle, too.
-Ask co-workers to coffee, or try to sit with co-workers at lunch.
-Attend work-wide social events, and mingle.
+If you're part of a group of interns, you might form relationships that will last a lifetime.
+Don't miss the chance to socialize with your peers—at appropriate times.
+Expand your social circle beyond interns, too.
+Ask coworkers to coffee or sit with them at lunch.
+Attend company-wide social events and mingle.
 (Warning: If there's booze served, even if you are of age, partake sparingly.
 Being the intoxicated intern at a work event is not a good look.)